Teleology: Biology

-Ernst Mayr states that "adaptedness…is an a posteriori result rather than an a priori goal-seeking."
+Ernst Mayr states that "adaptedness ... is an a posteriori result rather than an a priori goal-seeking".
 Various commentators view the teleological phrases used in modern evolutionary biology as a type of shorthand.
-For example, Simon Hugh Piper Maddrell writes that "the proper but cumbersome way of describing change by evolutionary adaptation [may be] substituted by shorter overtly teleological statements" for the sake of saving space, but that this "should not be taken to imply that evolution proceeds by anything other than from mutations arising by chance, with those that impart an advantage being retained by natural selection."
+For example, Simon Hugh Piper Maddrell writes that "the proper but cumbersome way of describing change by evolutionary adaptation [may be] substituted by shorter overtly teleological statements" for the sake of saving space, but that this "should not be taken to imply that evolution proceeds by anything other than from mutations arising by chance, with those that impart an advantage being retained by natural selection".
 Likewise, J. B. S. Haldane says, "Teleology is like a mistress to a biologist: he cannot live without her but he's unwilling to be seen with her in public."

-Selected-effects accounts, such as the one suggested by Neander, face objections due to their reliance on etiological accounts, which some fields lack the resources to accommodate.
-Many such sciences, which study the same traits and behaviors regarded by evolutionary biology, still correctly attribute teleological functions without appeal to selection history.
-Corey J. Maley and Gualtiero Piccinini are proponents of one such account, which focuses instead on goal-contribution.
-With the objective goals of organisms being survival and inclusive fitness, Piccinini and Maley define teleological functions to be “a stable contribution by a trait (or component, activity, property) of organisms belonging to a biological population to an objective goal of those organisms.”

 Cybernetics

 Cybernetics is the study of the communication and control of regulatory feedback both in living beings and machines, and in combinations of the two.

-Arturo Rosenblueth, Norbert Wiener, and Julian Bigelow had conceived of feedback mechanisms as lending a teleology to machinery.
-Wiener coined the term cybernetics to denote the study of "teleological mechanisms."
-In the cybernetic classification presented by Rosenblueth, Wiener, and Bigelow, teleology is feedback controlled purpose.